mdix/i18n-auto-translate/Readme.md

 add at least one file group:
     ```
     module.exports = {
+        files: [
+            {
                  // a name to uniquely identify this group
                  name: 'a_unique_name_to_identify_this_file_group',
                  // path to all your translations files
                  path: 'the/path/to/the/translation/files',
                  // this is your locale file that is used as the "main" (inside the directory you defined in 'path')
                  main: 'name_of_the_main_translation_file.js',
             },
+        ]
+    }
     ```

 5. You should now have something like: